-Tested the completeness of mortgage loan facilities and investment securities to determine whether all financial assets were included in the ECL models by agreeing the model's inputs to detailed listings.
+Tested the completeness of investment securities to determine whether all financial assets were included in the ECL models by agreeing the model's inputs to detailed listings.

-Management segments investment securities between sovereign and corporate, as there are different probabilities of default for these instruments based on the nature of the financial institution with whom the instrument is held.
+different probabilities of default for these instruments based on the nature of the financial institution with whom the instrument is held.

-Management relies on data, where available, from external rating agencies in determining the probability of default for mortgage loan facilities and corporate and sovereign investment securities.
+Management relies on data, where available, from external rating agencies in determining the probabilities of default for corporate and sovereign investment securities.

-In respect of unrated investment securities and mortgage loan facilities where the obligors are unrated, internal credit ratings are assigned, then mapped to external ratings from which a corresponding PD is derived.
+In respect of unrated investment securities where the obligors are unrated, internal credit ratings are assigned, then mapped to external ratings from which a corresponding PD is derived.
 If CariCRIS ratings are available, these are equated to the appropriate international rating category and the associated PD from CariCRIS.

 Management uses a stochastic formula to adjust PD.
 One input into this formula is GDP growth.
 Historical and forecasted GDP growth data are obtained from a reputable third party provider.
+Tested, on a sample basis, the segmentation of investment securities between sovereign and corporate, by agreeing to the underlying source information of the asset class.